tcgerlach/tcgerlach/README.md

 ## Things I’m Learning
 - 👮‍♂️ I am studying for a PhD in Criminal Justice / Homeland Security
-- 🦉 I am taking a certificate program in artificial intelligence at WGU
+- 💰 I'm studying to become a Certified Anti-Money Laundering Specialist
 - :atom: I am learning how to program quantum computers
 - ✈️ I am studying for a Recreational Pilot Certificate
 - 🥋 I'm training for a 4th degree Master Black Belt